-The Company is currently negotiating a royalty agreement with the Former Louie Hill Lessors to replace on substantially similar terms, the former Louie Hill Mineral Lease Agreement dated July 10, 2017, wherein Prophecy will pay an advance royalty and a net smelter royalty on vanadium pentoxide produced from the area of the 10 unpatented lode claims originally acquired through lease from the Former Louie Hill Lessors that is now contained within 17 lode claims recently staked by the Company's subsidiaries.
-The annual advance royalty payments will be tied, based on an agreed formula (the total amount not to exceed USD28,000 per year), to the average vanadium pentoxide price for the prior year.
+On October 22, 2018, the Company entered into a royalty agreement (the "Royalty Agreement") with the Former Louie Hill Lessors to replace on substantially similar terms, the former Louie Hill Mineral Lease Agreement dated July 10, 2017, wherein Prophecy will pay an advance royalty and a net smelter royalty on vanadium pentoxide produced from the area of the 10 unpatented lode claims originally acquired through lease from the Former Louie Hill Lessors that is now contained within 17 lode claims since staked by the Company's subsidiaries.
+The annual advance royalty payments will be tied, based on an agreed formula (the total amount not to exceed USD\$28,000 per year), to the average vanadium pentoxide price for the prior year.

-Upon commencement of production, Prophecy will pay to the Former Louie Hill Lessors, a 2.5% NSR of which, 1.5% of the NSR may be purchased at any time by Prophecy for USD1 million, leaving the total NSR to be reduced to 1% over the remaining life of the mine (and referred to thereafter, as "production royalty payments").
-All advance royalty payments made, will be deducted as credits against future production royalty payments.
-The royalty agreement shall be for an indefinite period and shall be valid and in full force and effect for as long as the Company, its subsidiaries, or any of their permitted successors or assigns holds a valid and enforceable mining concession over the area.
+Upon commencement of production, Prophecy will pay to the Former Louie Hill Lessors, a 2.5% NSR of which, 1.5% of the NSR may be purchased at any time by Prophecy for USD\$1 million, leaving the total NSR to be reduced to 1% over the remaining life of the mine (and referred to thereafter, as "Production Royalty Payments").
+All advance royalty payments made, will be deducted as credits against future Production Royalty Payments.
+The Royalty Agreement shall be for an indefinite period and shall be valid and in full force and effect for as long as the Company, its subsidiaries, or any of their permitted successors or assigns holds a valid and enforceable mining concession over the area.